oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 | database URL | `oracle-db.default.svc.cluster.local:1521/devpdb.k8s` |

-1. Ensure that you have access to the database image, and then deploy it:
+1. Ensure that you have access to the database image, and then create a deployment using it:

    - Use a browser to log in to `https://container-registry.oracle.com`, select `database->enterprise` and accept the license agreement.